Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/widget-app.md

 ![Each widget application has 1 or more widget instances](./media/widget_homescreen.png)

 <a name="life-cycle"></a>
-## Widget Instance States and Events
+## Widget instance states and events

 The following figure illustrates the widget instance states during the instance life-cycle: